Liskeard and Looe Railway: Extension to Liskeard

-Taken over by the Great Western Railway
+Take over by the Great Western Railway

-The Great Western Railway (GWR) worked the line (and the Liskeard and Caradon Railway) from 1909, authorised by Act of Parliament of 25 May 1909, and the GWR absorbed the line at the Grouping of the Railways in 1923, under the Railways Act 1921.
+The Great Western Railway (GWR) worked the line (and the Liskeard and Caradon Railway) from 1909, authorised by the Liskeard and Looe and Liskeard and Caradon Railways Act 1909, and the GWR absorbed the line at the Grouping of the Railways in 1923, under the Railways Act 1921.
 At the end of independent existence the Liskeard and Looe company was quoted as having issued share capital of £90,000 and a net income (for the fiscal year 1921) of £1,213.

 In the twentieth century, the line had made the transition from mineral railway to conventional branch line with passenger and agricultural and fisheries goods traffic dominant.
-There were typically nine or ten return passenger trains on the line, with a Sunday service in addition.
+There were typically seven return passenger trains on the line, with a Sunday service in addition.

 There were signalboxes at Liskeard (branch), Coombe Junction, and Looe.
 That at Looe was a very small structure at the Quay end of the platform, controlling onward movement to the sidings there.

 However the awkward connection at Liskeard and the reversal at Coombe made operation inconvenient.
 Moreover, through trains, or even through carriages, would have been very difficult to arrange, and they were never operated, due to the sharp connecting curve at Liskeard and the restricted loading gauge on the branch.

 Steam passenger train operation required running round at Coombe, and from the 1930s branch trains passed each other there.
 This seems remarkable as there was only one short platform at Coombe, but at least until the end of steam operation this took place, typically with a Liskeard to Looe train calling at Coombe at 10:02 to 10:07 and a Looe to Liskeard train calling there at 10:06 to 10:09.
 How this was achieved is explained below.

 Becket states that in clear weather authority was given for trains climbing up the steep and sharply curved 1 in 40 section from Coombe to Liskeard to be assisted in rear, and that this was usually done by the train engine that had brought the train from Looe to Coombe.

 The line was classified as "uncoloured" for engine restriction purposes, but special authority was given for 45XX 2-6-2T locomotives (classified "yellow"), 90XX 4-4-0s (classified "blue") and 0-6-0PTs 9700 to 9710 (also "blue").
 In practice the line was in the hands of the 45XXs.
 Two were based at the sub-shed at Moorswater.